FrandsenGroup/diffpy.mpdf/README.md

     >>> conda install -c diffpy diffpy-cmi
 Make sure you are installing this in the environment you created in the previous step.

-#### Step 3: Install diffpy.mpdf
+#### Step 3: Install diffpy.mpdf with pip
+Making sure you have activated your diffpy environment, run the command:

+    >>> pip install diffpy.mpdf

-Clone or download this repository on your local machine.
-Navigate to the downloaded repository and run the following command (making sure that you are in the environment you created in Step 1).
+Alternatively, you can install from source by cloning or downloading this repository on your local machine, navigating to the downloaded repository, and running the following command (making sure that you are in the environment you created in Step 1):

     >>> python setup.py install